Strong-Motion Tools (smt) module

 EDR score, the normal distribution of modified Euclidean distance (MDE Norm) and sqrt(k) (k is used henceforth to represent the median predicted ground-motion correction factor “Kappa” within the original methodology) per GMPE aggregated over all considered intensity measures, or per intensity measure can be computed as follows:

-> # Get EDR, MDE Norm and MDE per GMPE aggregated over all imts
+> # Get EDR, MDE Norm and MDE per GMPE aggregated over all IMTs

-> res.get_edr_values(resid1)
+> res.get_edr_values(resid)

 >

-> res.get_edr_values_wrt_spectral_period(resid1)
+> res.get_edr_values_wrt_spectral_period(resid)

 >

-> rspl.edr_table(resid1, filename)
+> rspl.edr_table(resid, filename)

 >

-> # Generate a .csv table of EDR-based model weights for GMPE logic tree
+> # Generate a CSV table of EDR-based model weights for GMPE logic tree

-> rspl.edr_weights_table(resid1, filename)
+> rspl.edr_weights_table(resid, filename)

 >

-> # Plot EDR score, MDE norm and sqrt(k) vs imt
+> # Plot EDR score, MDE norm and sqrt(k) vs IMT

-> rspl.plot_plot_edr_metrics_with_spectral_period(resid1, filename)
+> rspl.plot_plot_edr_metrics_with_spectral_period(resid, filename)

 ../_images/all_gmpes_EDR_plot_EDR_value.jpg